MARKETING & COMMUNICATIONS OFFICE

 This style guide is presented here in the interest of improving consistency and professionalism in print and digital communications across campus.
 Please note that these style conventions are not required, but that they are enforced on all materials produced by Marketing & Communications.
-Please contact Ken Wright with any questions.
+Please email Lauren Savage with any questions.
+When in doubt or if this guide does not refer to the issue at hand, defer to style the Associated Press Stylebook.

 Academia | Campus | Durango | Grammar conventions | Locations | People | Technology | Times & dates